nextcloud/promo/README.md

 ![](square.png)

-The logo is white on light blue (#0082c9, C210 M115 Y4 K0).
+The logo is white on light blue (#0082c9, C210 M115 Y4 K0 or 100%,49%,21%,0%, [Pantone Process Blue C](https://www.pantone.com/color-finder/Process-Blue-C)).
 The name »Nextcloud« can be optionally left out though.

 The typeface of the logo (or similar ones) should not be used anywhere else.
 Instead use [Open Sans](https://en.wikipedia.org/wiki/Open_Sans), in light weight (not regular!).
 Use semibold (not bold!) sparingly and only for selected emphasis.